Skip to Content

 Revoke sessions after role changes

-When you change a user’s role, consider revoking their active sessions from User Admin so the new permissions take effect immediately across all their active logins.
+When you change a user’s roles, consider revoking their active sessions from User Admin so the new permissions take effect immediately across all their active logins.

 qb user promote -u <username>